African hawk-eagle: Diet and hunting

 Gamebirds such as helmeted guineafowl are a favored part of the African hawk-eagle's diet.

 The African hawk-eagle is an uncommonly aggressive and bold predator.
 Their primary hunting tool is their powerful feet.
-In general, their sneaky foraging techniques recall a huge Accipiter, especially in terms of their short-distance flight after prey.
+In general, their sneaky foraging techniques recall a very large accipitrine hawk, especially in terms of their short-distance flight after prey.
 Mostly the African hawk-eagle engages in still-hunting, wherein they scan from prey from an inconspicuous perch for a long period.
 When prey is spotted, the hawk-eagle engages in a low level dash from their perch in cover.
 They often uses cover to cloak their approach almost up the point where they strike.
 While it has been claimed that their flight is "silent", it would presumably be more correct to say that the hunting hawk-eagle engages in minimal flapping flight so as to not alert prey to their approach.
 Often, the hawk-eagles wait near prey-concentrated areas, such as waterholes and among riparian trees for birds to come to drink or by clearings that birds frequently cross.
 African hawk-eagles may also quarter above the ground and seize any prey they surprise.
 They are capable of sometimes taking birds on the wing but usually prefer to catch them on the ground and may force avian prey intercepted in the air back to the ground.
 Often terrestrial birds are taken right around the moment they alight.
 In some instances, prey may be chased, even on foot, into thickets.
 African hawk-eagles have seldom been recorded engaging a stoop from soaring flight to capture prey.
 Pairs of African hawk-eagles often hunt together and in these circumstances seem to engage in deliberate cooperation, one distracting, the other striking.
 They share this tendency for hunting in pairs with their sister species, the Bonelli's eagle, which has been inferred to engage in tandem hunts possibly for sociosexual pairing reasons rather than for obtaining larger or more difficult prey, as is typically assumed of tandem-hunting raptors.
 One tandem hunting pair of African hawk-eagles appeared to remarkably make use of a mesh fence to drive guineafowl into in a cunning strategy to prevent their escape.
 Yet another pair of African hawk-eagles appears to derive much of its prey by regularly and opportunistically perching in a tree holding a fruit bat colony.